Client

 Invitation 2024

-The mixing of these two unexpected media (thread and paper) has always fascinated me, so I was stoked to use this technique on this project.
+Thread and paper: The mixing of these two unexpected media has always interested me, so I was stoked to use this technique on this project.
 So, first things first: Finding a local embroiderist.
-Thanks to an Austin Chronicle article from 2021, I discovered the artist Erin Guevara-Inman.
+Thanks to an Austin Chronicle article from 2021, I discovered local artist Erin Guevara-Inman.

-Erin has experience embroidering paper, and provided direction on choosing the appropriate paper weight that would still work with letterpress.
-Letterpress was done by Alisa Marrow of Percolator Press, including the dot matrix guide for the embroidery portion.
+Erin had past experience embroidering paper.
+We made sure to consult her on choosing the appropriate paper weight (that would additionally still work with letterpress).
+Then the letterpressing was done by Alisa Marrow of Percolator Press.
+We made sure to include a dot matrix guide for the embroidery portion.

-The invitation was composed of four pieces: the embroidered invite, a typewritten letter from JDI’s CEO, a illustrated map of Marfa, and a bellyband to hold it all together.
+The invitation pack comprised four pieces: the embroidered invite, a typewritten letter from JDI’s CEO (with a hand-stamped logo at the top left), an illustrated map of Marfa, and a bellyband to hold it all together.
 Once stacked, the wordmark belly band covers the same debossed wordmark on the invitation.

 Over 300 invitations were produced and mailed to hand-selected potential attendees.